 I would rather have the pleasure and honor of turning over the State, organized, to the people properly Constituted, than be Vice President of the United States."

 While President, Andrew Johnson struggled with Congress over the elements of Reconstruction.
-Many of his vetoes appear to have been made in direct defiance of assistance for the freedmen, but had their basis in his interpretation of Constitutional principles.
+Many of his vetoes made in direct defiance of assistance for the freedmen, had their basis in his interpretation of Constitutional principles.
 In his veto of the Civil Rights Bill, for example, he stated that the act "...contains provisions which I can not approve consistently with my sense of duty to the whole people and my obligations to the Constitution of the United States."
 Learn more...